-But it doesn’t have to be that way!
-You, too, can skip through the parks like you’ve had one too many churros, Mickey Bars or Dole Whips, spending your time shrieking with glee on ride after ride rather than waiting in line feeling sorry for yourself.
-When I visit Disney and implement my Disney Parks Stategy (strat), I never wait in any line for longer than 20 minutes, I see a TON of attractions and rides, I spend much less money, and I generally have a much better time than I ever did pre-strat!
+These days, when I visit Disney and implement my Disney Parks Stategy (strat), I never wait in any line for longer than 20 minutes, I see a TON of attractions and rides, I spend much less money, and generally have an amazing at Disney … yes, as an adult!

 Without further ado, let me teach you my ways.
-Here are my tips for maximizing your trips to Disneyland and Disney World!
+Here are the things to know before going to Disney World or Disneyland!

 Let’s Talk Disney Strat!